Dimension Polynomials for Affine Partial Difference Algebraic Groups: Dimension Polynomials

-To prove the existence of the dimension polynomial, we will proceed in a similar way to the proof of the ideal generation property.
-Firstly we will prove that if there is a dimension polynomial for the kernels of a generalised $\s$\=/algebraic group, then there is a dimension polynomial for the generalised $\s$\=/algebraic group itself.
+To prove the existence of the dimension polynomial, we will follow a similar method to the proof of the ideal generation property.
+Firstly, we prove that if there is a dimension polynomial for the kernels of any generalised $\s$\=/algebraic group, then there is a dimension polynomial for any generalised $\s$\=/algebraic group.

 \begin{proposition} Let $\G$ be an algebraic group over $k$.
-Suppose that for any generalised $\s$\=/algebraic group $(G[i])_{i\in\mathbb{N}}$ with respect to $\G$, there exists a dimension polynomial of degree at most $n-1$ for the kernels $(H[i])_{i\in\mathbb{N}}$ of $\pi$ restricted to $(G[i])_{i\in\mathbb{N}}$.
-Then there exists a dimension polynomial of degree at most $n$ for any generalised $\s$\=/algebraic group $(G[i])_{i\in\mathbb{N}}$ with respect to $\G$. \end{proposition} \begin{proof}
+Suppose that for any generalised $\s$\=/algebraic group $(G_i)_{i\in\mathbb{N}}$ with respect to $\G$, there exists a dimension polynomial of degree at most $n-1$ for the kernels $(H_i)_{i\in\mathbb{N}}$ of $\pi$ restricted to $(G_i)_{i\in\mathbb{N}}$ (\Cref{def: kernels}).
+Then there exists a dimension polynomial of degree at most $n$ for any generalised $\s$\=/algebraic group $(G_i)_{i\in\mathbb{N}}$ with respect to $\G$. \end{proposition} \begin{proof}